Diabetes Education Programs

 Some DEPs offer French language and/or culturally appropriate and inclusive services.

-You can also access diabetes-related webinar sessions through the Canadian Diabetes Association by clicking here.
+You can also access diabetes-related webinar sessions through Diabetes Canada by clicking here.

 Benefits of joining a Diabetes Education Program